warc0s/sh/README.md

 - Execute it: script.sh

 ## Actual Scripts:
-- Benchmark: YABS benchmark, very useful to see performance of pc/vps
+- Benchmark: YABS benchmark, very useful to see performance of pc/vps.
+- Swap: Adds 2GB of swap to the vps.

 # Donations?
 Coming soon.